|

 injured by corporations to be compensated.

-Corporations need not consider the public
+Corporations need not

-interest or the niceties of the
+or the niceties of the law in the

-pursuit of profit and everyone is a potential
+profit and everyone is a potential

 victim.

-The entire society is plunged
+The entire

-into conditions leading to tragedy.
+society is plunged into conditions leading to tragedy.

-Corporations were created to
+were created to convert

-labor into
+resources and labor into

 profit.

-law was invented to limit liability and maximize profit.
+limit liability and maximize

-managers often arrange to give
+Corporate managers often arrange to give themselves

-themselves enormous salaries.
+enormous salaries.

 1896